 The Legislature is comprised of 10 County Legislators who are elected to four-year terms to represent the citizens residing in a legislative district with a maximum term of 12 consecutive years.

 The County Legislature meets the second and fourth Wednesday of each month in the Legislative Chambers of the Clinton County Government Center at 137 Margaret Street, Plattsburgh, New York at 5:15 p.m. (unless otherwise noted).

 At the beginning of each legislative meeting, the Legislature holds a public forum to allow the public to speak on issues of concern.
 In accordance with the Rules of Order, each speaker is limited to five minutes.

 There are ten standing committees and additional subcommittees which meet.
 The Chairperson of the Legislature appoints the members and chairperson of each of the standing committees.
 Resolutions, local laws, reports and recommendations passed by a Committee are forwarded to the Legislature for consideration.
 The public is welcome to attend both Regular Sessions and Standing Committee meetings.

-Currently, the County Legislature is comprised of three Republicans and seven Democrats.
-Harry J. McManus is the presiding Chairperson of the Legislature and was elected by the Legislature at its organizational meeting.
-Deputy Chairperson is Pete Keenan; Robert E. Hall is the Majority Leader and Jonathan C. Beach is the Minority Leader.
+Currently, the County Legislature is comprised of five Republicans and five Democrats.
+Mark R. Henry is the presiding Chairperson of the Legislature and was elected by the Legislature at its organizational meeting.
+Deputy Chairperson is Robert Hall; Rob Timmons is the Republican Leader and Patty Waldron is the Democratic Leader.